 Additionally, JTS includes research, lay leadership, and professional institutes, such as the Louis Finkelstein Institute for Religious and Social Studies; Tikvah Institute; Abraham and Mollie Goodman Language Resource Center; Phyllis Kaminer Center for Distance Education; Saul Lieberman Institute for Talmudic Research; and the Melton Research Center for Jewish Education.
-JTS's Israel programs are housed in Jerusalem at the landmark Schocken Institute for Jewish Research, and JTS continues its longstanding affiliation with the Schechter Institute of Jewish Studies.
+JTS's Israel programs are housed in Jerusalem at the landmark Schocken Institute for Jewish Research, and JTS continues its longstanding relationship with the Schechter Institute of Jewish Studies.

 Project Judaica is JTS's joint venture with the Russian State University for the Humanities in Moscow, training indigenous Judaica scholars, fostering Jewish studies and Jewish life, and discovering Jewish-related materials held in the archives of the Former Soviet Union.

 JTS is deeply committed to interfaith events, activities, and education through the Milstein Institute for Interreligious Dialogue and the Center for Pastoral Education at JTS, which teaches pastoral care to interfaith students, clergy, and lay leaders already in the field.
 JTS presents public lectures on topics of contemporary concern by leading public figures, academics, and religious leaders, and is fully committed to education as a lifelong endeavor.
 Its adult education programs offered through the Department of Community Engagement are designed to reach those interested in high-level, engaging Jewish learning that represents the depth of wisdom and scholarship at JTS and in the world of Jewish studies.
 JTS's consortia with prestigious academic neighbors such as Columbia University, Barnard College, and Union Theological Seminary support and expand the academic and social aspects of the JTS experience, as does JTS's close relationship with the future leaders currently attending Schechter schools and Ramah camps.
 The Jewish Museum, which was established by JTS and continues to operate under the auspices of JTS, enhances the cultural ambience of JTS's vibrant community of learning.

 The welcoming and multifaceted JTS community is dedicated to the vitality of Jewish thought and the richness of Jewish values as they apply to daily life in the world, and to making traditional Judaism come alive for new generations.